ezwang8/customer_banking/README.md

 python3 --version
 ```

 The command will tell you which version of Python is currently installed.
 The terminal would display `Python 3.x.x` if Python is installed.
-Otherwise, you can download it in this website. [python.org](https://www.python.org/downloads/).
+Otherwise, you can download it in the website, [python.org](https://www.python.org/downloads/).

 3. **Navigate to the Project Directory:**
    ```bash